When can you begin to exercise after hysterectomy?

 Do none of your clothes fit because of your swelled belly?

-You need to understand that you cannot make that abdominal swelling after hysterectomy disappear with a few ab workouts.
-Swelling of the abdomen is from fluid retention and abdominal gas and can be expected to last sometimes up to six months after the hysterectomy.
+You’re wrong if you believe that this abdominal swelling after hysterectomy will go away with a few ab workouts.
+Swelling of the abdomen is from fluid retention and abdominal gas and can last sometimes up to six months after the hysterectomy.

 By doing unsuitable exercises there is not only a greater risk of injury but it can also stretch and weaken your pelvic floor muscles.
 The pressure produced during intensive abdominal exercises may weaken your incision or reopen the wound.
 This inner wound may take up to 3 months to heal completely.